Deploy Azure DDoS Protection by using the Azure portal

 Azure DDoS Protection, combined with application design best practices, provide defense against DDoS attacks.
 Azure DDoS Protection provides the following service tiers:

-Provides additional mitigation capabilities over DDoS infrastructure Protection that are tuned specifically to Azure Virtual Network resources.
+• Network Protection.
+Provides mitigation capabilities over DDoS infrastructure Protection that are tuned specifically to Azure Virtual Network resources.
 Azure DDoS Protection is simple to enable, and requires no application changes.
-Protection policies are tuned through dedicated traffic monitoring and machine learning algorithms.
-Policies are applied to public IP addresses associated to resources deployed in virtual networks, such as Azure Load Balancer, Azure Application Gateway, and Azure Service Fabric instances, but this protection doesn't apply to App Service Environments.
+Policies are applied to public IP addresses associated to resources deployed in virtual networks.
 Real-time telemetry is available through Azure Monitor views during an attack, and for history.
 Rich attack mitigation analytics are available via diagnostic settings.
-Application layer protection can be added through the Azure Application Gateway Web Application Firewall or by installing a third party firewall from Azure Marketplace.
+Application layer protection can be added through the Azure Application Gateway Web Application Firewall (WAF).
 Protection is provided for IPv4 and IPv6 Azure public IP addresses.

+• IP Protection.
 DDoS IP Protection is a pay-per-protected IP model.
-DDoS IP Protection contains the same core engineering features as DDoS Network Protection, but will differ in value-added services like DDoS rapid response support, cost protection, and discounts on WAF.
+DDoS IP Protection contains the same core engineering features as DDoS Network Protection.
+However, there are value-added services like DDoS rapid response support, cost protection, and discounts on WAF.

-DDoS Protection protects resources in a virtual network including public IP addresses associated with virtual machines, load balancers, and application gateways.
-When coupled with the Application Gateway web application firewall, or a third-party web application firewall deployed in a virtual network with a public IP, DDoS Protection can provide full layer 3 to layer 7 mitigation capability.
+DDoS Protection protects resources in a virtual network.
+Protection includes virtual machine public IP addresses, load balancers, and application gateways.
+When coupled with the Application Gateway WAF, DDoS Protection can provide full layer 3 to layer 7 mitigation capabilities.

 Types of DDoS attacks

+• Volumetric attacks.
 These attacks flood the network layer with a substantial amount of seemingly legitimate traffic.
 They include UDP floods, amplification floods, and other spoofed-packet floods.

-DDoS Protection mitigates these potential multi-gigabyte attacks by absorbing and scrubbing them, with Azure's global network scale, automatically.
+• Protocol attacks.
 These attacks render a target inaccessible, by exploiting a weakness in the layer 3 and layer 4 protocol stack.
-They include SYN flood attacks, reflection attacks, and other protocol attacks.
-DDoS Protection mitigates these attacks, differentiating between malicious and legitimate traffic, by interacting with the client, and blocking malicious traffic.
+Attacks include SYN flood attacks, reflection attacks, and other protocol attacks.

 Azure DDoS protection features